Kartikeya-16/PAY_TRACKER/subscription_service/Readme.md

 ## What it does
 - Add and manage subscriptions with a billing cycle (monthly/yearly) and renewal date
-- Every time a subscription's price changes, it gets logged as a new entry instead of just overwriting the old price — so you can see the full price history
+- Every time a subscription's price changes, it's logged as a new entry instead of overwriting the old price — so the full price history is visible
-- Checks for subscriptions renewing soon and sends an alert through RabbitMQ
+- Can check for subscriptions renewing soon

-## Endpoints
+## API Endpoints

 | Method | Endpoint | Description |
 |---|---|---|